syncfusion-content/winui-docs/winui/DataGrid/Row-Height-Customization.md

 1. This event is not supported for `DetailsViewGrid`.

-## Fit the Row Height based on its content
+## Fit the row height based on its content

 You can fit the row height based on its content in `QueryRowHeight` event handler using [GetAutoRowHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridColumnSizer.html#Syncfusion_UI_Xaml_DataGrid_GridColumnSizer_GetAutoRowHeight_System_Int32_Syncfusion_UI_Xaml_DataGrid_GridRowSizingOptions_System_Double__System_Boolean_) method.
 This improves the readability of the content and it does not affect the loading performance of the SfDataGrid as the `QueryRowHeight` event triggered for rows in on-demand.